Saddle-To-Saddle Dynamics in Deep ReLU Networks: Low-Rank Bias in the First Saddle Escape: Discussion: Saddle-to-Saddle dynamics

 \section{Discussion: Saddle-to-Saddle dynamics}

 The results of this paper only describe the very first step of a much more complex training path.
-They describe the escape from the first saddle at origin, but it is likely that the full dynamics might visit the neighborhood of multiple saddles, as is the case for linear networks \cite{jacot-2021-DLN-Saddle,li2020towards} or shallow ReLU networks \cite{abbe_2021_staircase,abbe_2022_staircase}.
+They describe the escape from the first saddle at origin, but it is likely that the full dynamics might visit the neighborhood of multiple saddles, as is the case for linear networks \citep{jacot-2021-DLN-Saddle,li2020towards} or shallow ReLU networks \citep{abbe_2021_staircase,abbe_2022_staircase}.
 We now state a few conjectures/hypotheses, which should be viewed as possible next steps towards the goal of describing the complete Saddle-to-Saddle dynamics:

 \textbf{(1) Large width GD finds the optimal escape direction:} Our numerical experiments suggest that wider networks are able to find the optimal escape direction with GD, even when this optimal escape direction has some higher rank layers.
 The intuition is that the more neurons, the more likely it is that a subset of neurons implement a `circuit' that is similar to an optimal escape direction, and that this group will out-compete the other neurons and end up dominating.
-Note that even in shallow networks, finding this optimal escape direction is known to be NP-hard \cite{bach2017_F1_norm}, which implies that an exponential number of neurons might be required in the worst case.
+Note that even in shallow networks, finding this optimal escape direction is known to be NP-hard \citep{bach2017_F1_norm}, which implies that an exponential number of neurons might be required in the worst case.

-\textbf{(2) Exact rank 1 at most layers:} Inspired by our illustrating example, we believe that it is likely that the optimal escape directions might only have a finite number of high-rank layers at the beginning, followed rank 1 identity layers until the outputs.
+\textbf{(2) Exact rank-one at most layers:} Inspired by our illustrating example, we believe that it is likely that the optimal escape directions might only have a finite number of high-rank layers at the beginning, followed by rank-one identity layers until the outputs.

-Note that if we assume that the optimal escape direction $s^*(L)$, plateaus after a certain $L_0$, i.e. $s^*(L)=s^*(L_0)$ for all $L\geq L_0$, then Proposition \ref{prop:opt_escape_increasing} already implies that there is an optimal escape direction where all layers $\ell \geq L_0$ are rank $1$.
-Conversely, if there is an optimal escape directions with only rank 1 layers after the $L_0$-th layer, then $s^*(L)=s^*(L_0)$ for all $L\geq L_0$.
+Note that if we assume that the optimal speed direction $s^*(L)$, plateaus after a certain $L_0$, i.e. $s^*(L)=s^*(L_0)$ for all $L\geq L_0$, then Proposition \ref{prop:opt_escape_increasing} already implies that there is an optimal escape direction where all layers $\ell \geq L_0$ are rank $1$.
+Conversely, if there is an optimal escape directions with only rank-one layers after the $L_0$-th layer, then $s^*(L)=s^*(L_0)$ for all $L\geq L_0$.